AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If a claim is taking too long, you should contact your claims adjuster or insurance agent to see what the holdup is.
 Ask about getting a rental car while your car is in the shop so that you can continue to go to work and run errands.
 If the time frame seems unreasonable, you may want to contact an attorney or call the state insurance department to file a complaint.
 See the contact information for your state’s insurance department below:

-State Insurance department website Phone number Mailing address
+Insurance department contact information by state URL Phone number Mailing address

 Arkansas https://insurance.arkansas.gov/ 501-371-2600 1 Commerce Way